leonnewton/DLAD-Survey/README.md

 # DLAD-Survey
-Public datasets used in Deep learning-based Anomaly Detection methods.
+1. Public datasets used in Deep learning-based Anomaly Detection methods.
+2. The source code of our experiments in the survey.